linode/docs/docs/networking/vpn/set-up-a-hardened-openvpn-server.md

 ### Server Credentials

-1. A *root certificate*, sometimes also called a *Certificate Authority*, is the certificate and key pair that will be used to generate key pairs for clients and intermediate authorities (of which on this VPN server there are none).
+1. A *root certificate*, sometimes called a *Certificate Authority*, is the certificate and key pair that will be used to generate key pairs for clients and intermediate authorities (on this VPN server there are none).
 At each prompt, add or edit the information to be used in your certificate, or leave them blank.
 Use your VPN server's hostname or some other identifier as the `Common Name` and leave the challenge password blank.

         ./build-ca

-2. Then create the server's private key; again add or edit at the information prompts as needed:
+2. Then create the server's private key, add or edit the information prompts as needed:

         ./build-key-server server

     When you've completed the question section for the private key, confirm the signing of the certificate and the `certificate requests certified` by answering `yes` to those two questions.

-3. Upload the server credentials to your Linode.
-Use `scp` from your local computer:
+3. Upload the server credentials to your Linode, using `scp` from your local computer:

         scp ./keys/{ca.crt,server.crt,server.key} root@<your_linode's_IP>:/etc/openvpn/server